w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 ![Chevdor is registrar #1](../assets/identity/16.jpg)

 !!!info "Requesting judgement through Web3 Foundation Registrar"
     If you requested judgement for your on-chain identity through the Web3 Foundation Registrar (i.e. Registrar #0) you will need to complete a few additional tasks.
-For more information visit [this support article](how-to/w3f-registrar.md).

 !!!caution
     The set identity calls go on-chain.
 Hence, the contact information is available publicly, for both legitimate entities, like registrars or validators, but also scammers who might impersonate them.
 The strings in the identity fields are good candidates for homograph attacks, as someone could list a fraudulent website (web3.f0undation instead of web3.foundation for example) and still get verified by the registrar (if the checks are automated)!